-Countries that import a lot of manufactured goods may note absolute not necessarily be the case in a "carbon footprint" vision.
+Countries that import a lot of manufactured goods may note absolute decoupling across their territory with a "domestic emissions" vision, which would not necessarily be the case in a "carbon footprint" vision.
 Conversely, exporting countries produce within their borders emissions that do not correspond to their final consumption: in the "carbon footprint" vision, their decoupling improves faster than in the "domestic emissions" vision.

-4. We need sustainable decoupling
+4. We need sustained decoupling